Study Abroad Processes

 Program Committal (Faculty-Led Programs)

 For UCF Faculty-led Programs: After you have received approval to participate on a program you will be asked in your UCF application to "commit" to your program selection.
 Prior to your committing to a program, you may withdraw from the program at no charge.
 After you have committed to a program, you will be considered a participant in the program and liable for all fees associated with your program.
 Program costs will be posted to your UCF account according to the schedule on the program's webpage.
-There is a non-refundable deposit built into the initial charge; for semester programs this deposit is $350 and for short-term programs it is $150.

 For students on Partner Programs, withdraw and cancelation fees are determined by the organization hosting the program.
 UCF Abroad advises and encourages all students to be well-aware of cancelation and withdraw policies prior to committing to their program.